Hospital Robotics Logistics and Pharmacy Market Size, Share, Trends and Forecast 2026 to 2033

 Hospital Robotics (Logistics and Pharmacy) Market Overview

+The global Hospital Robotics (Logistics and Pharmacy) Market reached US$4.8Billion in 2024, rising to US$5.44 Billion in 2025 and is expected to reach US$14.77 Billion by 2033, growing at a CAGR of 13.3% from 2026 to 2033.
 The global growth of the hospital robotics (logistics and pharmacy) market is influenced by the increasing workload within hospitals, the complexity of medications, and the continued shortage of healthcare workers.
 With the growing number of people aged over 65 years due to population aging and increases in chronic illnesses, hospital admissions and outpatient visits to hospitals continue to increase, resulting in high levels of operational pressure placed on both the pharmacy and logistics departments of hospitals.

 Medications safety is one of the biggest reasons for automating processes in hospitals today.
 According to the WHO, medication errors account for approximately US$42 billion in lost revenue to the world’s healthcare systems each year; this accounts for close to 1% of the total expenditure on healthcare throughout the world.
 A majority of the errors related to medications occur during the dispensing and administration of medications, encouraging hospitals to implement pharmacy robotics like Automated Dispensing Machines (ADM) and robotic compounding systems.
 Studies indicate that the introduction of automation has led to a 30 to 50% decrease in medication distribution errors thus improving both safety and compliance of the medication process.